Anker Site: Upper Mississippian Huber (a.k.a. Blue Island) Pottery

-Chronology of Anker pottery within the Huber (aka Blue Island) sequence
+Chronology of Anker pottery within the Huber (a.k.a.
+Blue Island) sequence

 The trends in certain pottery traits are very time-sensitive and can be used as indicators of relative age.
 Based on information on other Huber sites in the area, archaeologists have determined early Huber pottery is more likely to have cordmarked surface finish; wide-trailed decoration; and notched lips.
 Early Huber sites have also been observed to have significant amounts of Fisher Ware as well.
 Late Huber pottery has predominately smooth surface finish; fine-line incised decoration; and unnotched lips.

 In the Anker site assemblage, 12% of sherds are cordmarked (more than any other Huber site except Hoxie Farm), and 59% of decorated sherds have wide-line decoration.
 Also, 74% of the lips are notched, and there is a small presence of Fisher Ware in the assemblage.
 This combination of traits indicates a relatively early time placement for Anker within the Huber sequence.
 The researchers who excavated the site estimated the range of occupation to be approximately A.D.
 1400–1500.